<< ARI Watch

 Approaching the 2008 presidential election, Mr. Peikoff denounced Ron Paul, who was running for the Republican nomination, in his podcast posted December 23, 2007.
 He claimed to know nothing about Ron Paul and relied on Yaron Brook’s assessment denouncing him.
 See Presidential Elections – Ayn Rand & ARI: 2008 on this website.
 Approaching the 2010 congressional elections he said vote Republican.

-Mr. Peikoff broadcasts a weekly pre-recorded podcast.
+Until October 2016 Mr. Peikoff broadcast a weekly pre-recorded podcast.
 One in February 2012 caused quite a stir, which you can read about at: Leonard Peikoff’s “Presumed Consent” Podcast.

 See John McCaskey above.